Get Involved at LINGUIST ListGraduate Assistantships and Student Employment

-- Language and Location: A Map Accessibility Project (LL-MAP): This project began as a joint NSF-sponsored project of Eastern Michigan University and Stockholm University and is hosted as an ongoing project at ILIT.
+- Language and Location: A Map Accessibility Project (LL-MAP): This project began as a joint NSF-sponsored project of Eastern Michigan University and Stockholm University.
 In LL-MAP, language information is integrated with data from the physical and social sciences by means of a Geographical Information System (GIS).
 Tasks for this project include map-making (using GlobalMapper and ArcGIS software) and using the LL-MAP Scholar's Workbench to style and upload maps.

 - MultiTree: The MultiTree project is a digital library of scholarly hypotheses about language relationships and subgroupings.
 This information is organized in a searchable database with a web interface, and each hypothesis is presented graphically as a diagram of a family tree.
 Typical tasks for this project include researching language relationship hypotheses and entering this information into the MultiTree database.

-- Interns may also work on the General Ontology for Linguistic Description (GOLD), the Lexical Enhancement via the GOLD Ontology (LEGO) project, or the Endangered Language Catalog (ELCat), in addition to assisting with the LINGUIST List mailing list and website.
+- Interns may also work on the General Ontology for Linguistic Description (GOLD), the Lexical Enhancement via the GOLD Ontology (LEGO) project, or languag resource and technology projects related to under-resourced and endangered languages, in addition to assisting with the LINGUIST List mailing list and website.

 Internships are generally available for a three-month period between May and August, 40 hours per week, and interns receive a modest stipend.
 Housing is not provided, although LINGUIST can provide some assistance in locating accommodations.
 International applicants are encouraged, but must have or obtain a visa that permits them to work in the US.

-Keep an eye out for the announcement of our summer internships, which is posted in the fall!!
+Keep an eye out for the announcement of our summer internships, which is posted in the fall!Volunteer Opportunities

-Volunteer Opportunities The LINGUIST List welcomes volunteers with an aptitude in linguistics and technology.
-If you are in the Ypsilanti area and able to commit to at least 10 hours per week, contact us about volunteer opportunities!
+The LINGUIST List welcomes volunteers with an aptitude in linguistics and technology.
+If you are in the Bloomington area and able to commit to at least 10 hours per week, contact us about volunteer opportunities!